iSynaptic/rust-rocksdb/README.md

 ## Contributing

 Feedback and pull requests welcome!
-If a particular feature of RocksDB is important to you, please let me know by opening an issue, and I'll prioritize it.
+Please read the [contribution guidelines](CONTRIBUTING.md) for more information on how to participate.

 ## Usage